miklb/miklb.github.com/_posts/2016-07-01-for-mac-os-x.md

 lang: en
 category: links
 ---
-Instant Translate  is a neat macOS menu bar app for doing translation on the fly https://insttranslate.com/mac
+ is a neat macOS menu bar app for doing translation on the fly [https://insttranslate.com/mac](Instant Translate).